 As there is no specific therapeutic diet for peptic ulcer disease, the dietary recommendations consist of promoting a balanced and individualized diet according to individual problems, symptoms and intolerances to improve the comfort of the person.
 Dietary recommendations can include:

 - Eat three meals a day andsnacks as needed, to avoid periods of prolonged fasting.
 Food usually helps ease symptoms of peptic ulcer disease, especially in duodenal ulcer.

 - Consume an adequate amount of fiber (eg: fruits and vegetables, grain products).

 - Moderate the consumption of foods containing methylxanthines (eg: coffee, chocolate, cocoa, cola), caffeine and alcohol.

 - Stop smoking, as this slows down the healing process of ulcers and increases the risk of recurrence.

-There is no specific therapeutic regimen for peptic ulcer disease.
+There is no specific treatment regimen for peptic ulcer disease.
 The food approach therefore does not cure or prevent the recurrence of this disease of the digestive tract.
-In the case of peptic ulcer disease, the nutritional approach aims rather to promote the comfort of the individual and to offer a balanced and individualized diet according to the tolerance of each person.
-Ultimately, the main dietary recommendation is generally to avoid foods that cause or worsen symptoms, tobacco and alcohol.l’alcool.
+In the case of peptic ulcer disease, the nutritional approach is more aimed at promoting individual comfort and providing a balanced and individualized diet according to the tolerance of each person.
+Finally, the main dietary recommendation is generally to avoid foods that cause or worsen symptoms, tobacco and alcohol.

 - Bouthillier, Lise.
 January 2019.
 Diseases of the digestive tract.
 NUT 2047 Clinical nutrition 2.
 Montreal: University of Montreal.al.

-- DAoust, Louise.
+- D’Aoust, Louise.
 January 2019.
-Physiopathology of the digestive system.
+Pathophysiology of the digestive system.
 NUT 2047 Clinical nutrition 2.
-Montreal: University of Montreal.éal.
+Montreal: University of Montreal.al.